Wolfgang Tichy

 Compiling Nmesh

-To compile you need a file called MyConfig.
-In it you need to set a few things like the compiler you use or where certain libraries are located.
-The file linked here is an example that works on Debian.
-Among other things it has the section:
+To compile you may need to edit the MyConfig file (that you obtained above).
+In it you can set a few things like the compiler you use, or where certain libraries are located.
+The MyConfig files from above are examples that work on Debian.
+Among other things the MyConfig has the section:

 #SPECIALLIBS += -lgsl -lgslcblas # for GSL